Fessenden received good recommendation chemical

 The West Orange lab was commercial organization that

-was dedicated the goal continual, profitable innovation.
-His
+was dedicated the goal continual, profitable innovation."^ the other hand, Edison's

 comment about one manager shows sarcastic tone: man who